Force (film series): Force 2 (2016)

 Yash and KK take help from club dancer Martinez, who is used to help her.
 He suspects Martinez that she might not help him but in order to get Shiv's location he accepts offer for having one night stand with her.
 After having location Yash and KK finds Shiv's hideout but in chase they have failed to catch Shiv.
-Shiv then shifts another location and kills two more RAW agents.
-Yash's suspection turns true when Martinez is revealed to be working for Shiv.
+Shiv then shifts another location and kills two more R.A.W. agents.
+Yash's suspicion turns true when Martinez is revealed to be working for Shiv.

-After having another location Yash goes to another Hideout to collect a clue, a clue indicates a real birth date of Shiv.
+After having another location Yash goes to another Hideout to collect a clue, indicating the real birth date of Shiv.
 He learns from his colleague living in Mumbai that Shiv was dead ten years ago and realizes that it was his fake identity.
-Yash sends whole intelligence bureau team to orphanage at where Shiv was raised and learns that Shiv's real name is Rudra Pratap Singh, a son of former RAW agent Karan Pratap Singh who has been working for RAW from 30 years, he was disowned by Cabinet minister Brijesh Yadav and was killed, Rudra's mother has also committed suicide in this shock, at this process Yash realizes that Rudra wanted revenge not from RAW but from Brijesh.
-Yash declines from going to Berlin when his suspection was right and goes for Indo-Hungarian summit meeting to hunt down Rudra.
+Yash sends whole intelligence bureau team to orphanage at where Shiv was raised and learns that Shiv's real name is Rudra Pratap Singh, a son of former R.A.W. agent Karan Pratap Singh who has been working for R.A.W. from 30 years, he was disowned by Cabinet minister Brijesh Yadav and was killed, Rudra's mother has also committed suicide in this shock, at this process Yash realizes that Rudra wanted revenge not from R.A.W. but from Brijesh.
+Yash declines to go to Berlin when his suspicion is proven right and instead goes to the Indo-Hungarian summit meeting to hunt down Rudra.

 In summit, KK is now able to shoot Brijesh but leaves him alive, Yash then defeats all Rudra's men.
-Rudra kills all men guarding Brijesh but gets stopped by KK before shooting Brijesh dead, Rudra tells his real identity to Brijesh and his plan to kill total 17 RAW agents in Hong Kong.
-Yash confronts and shoots Rudra, Yash then forces Brijesh in the process to remove negative label from all RAW agents and Rudra dies.
+Rudra kills all men guarding Brijesh but gets stopped by KK before shooting Brijesh dead, Rudra tells his real identity to Brijesh and his plan to kill total 17 R.A.W. agents in Hong Kong.
+Yash confronts and shoots Rudra, Yash then forces Brijesh in the process to remove negative label from all R.A.W. agents and Rudra dies.
 Brijesh completes the work and gets interviewed.
 Maya's vision tells Yash that KK is his better love then her.
 This film ends with Yash and KK reunited together happily and watching Brijesh in news.
-This message shows unsung heroes or RAW agents who died to save India.
+This message shows unsung heroes or R.A.W. agents who died to save India.

-Force 3 (2026)
+Force 3 (2027)

-The third instalment in the series Force 3 will be directed by Bhav Dhulia.
-It stars John Abraham, Harshvardhan Rane, and Meenakshi Chaudhary.
+The third installment in the series, Force 3 directed by Bhav Dhulia, stars John Abraham, Harshvardhan Rane, and Tanya Maniktala.
+It is produced by Sheel Kumar, Shahbaz Alam, John Abraham, Sandeep Leyzell and Minnakshi Das.
+It is written by Simaab Hashmi, music composed by Ravi Basrur, and the lyrics are by Irshad Kamil.
+As of April 2026, the first shooting schedule was completed, and the release is scheduled for 19 March 2027.